IcaroAugusto/2captcha-wrapper/README.md

 The module exports the TwoCaptcha prototype.
 It accepts two parameters on construction: apiKey and timeout, the timeout parameter can be ommited, defaulting to 180000 milliseconds;

-The object contains the getToken method that should be used to get the captcha token for google recaptcha;
+The object contains the solve method that should be used to get the captcha id/token for google recaptcha.

+The solve method, when successful, returns an object containing the request id and token.
+On failure it returns null and reports the bad captcha.

 After getting the token, you can send it with your http request or set it in the page if you're running puppeteer/selenium.

+The id can be used to report good/bad captcha using the reportGood/reportBad methods.

 To get the siteKey: Open the webpage, view source, ctrl+f "data-sitekey".